Botox and DYSPORT Treatments

 - Almost no discomfort

-Botox and Xeomin are effective for lines and wrinkles that occur when the facial muscles are used.
-They are generally not effective for lines that are present when the face is relaxed, unless the lines are right over the muscles that can be treated with Botox or Xeomin.
-Since we do not want to eliminate the movement associated with most normal facial expressions, Botox and Xeomin can only be used in certain areas.
+Botox and Dysport are effective for lines and wrinkles that occur when the facial muscles are used.
+They are generally not effective for lines that are present when the face is relaxed, unless the lines are right over the muscles that can be treated with Botox or Dysport.
+Since we do not want to eliminate the movement associated with most normal facial expressions, Botox and Dysport can only be used in certain areas.

 - Forehead lines